jpsteil/simple_table/README.md

 Random thoughts on each

 #### Simple Table

-* Delete not coded
-* user_signature is a variable I pass through url arguments which gives me the cookie containing the parameters.
-Trying to get this work work but having issues on returning from editing a record.
 * currently the id field must be included in fields passed to SimpleTable - will be adding a show or hide id parm

 The concept for filtering is that you define and manage your own filter form and the querying done with the results.